 Rouvinez, Les Grains Nobles, 2011

 A blend of Marsanne, Pinot Gris, and Petite Arvine grapes harvested from old vines in the Valais region.
 Late harvest enables a natural sugar content of 350 g/l.
 Full of apricot, forest floor, and dried peach flavors.
-At 12.5% abv with a decent level of acidity, this wine is great for a few sips or otherwise to be paired with blue cheese or baked fruit.
+At 12.5% abv with a decent level of acidity, this wine is great for a few sips or otherwise, it can be paired with blue cheese or baked fruit.

 Jean-René Germainer, Mitis, Amigne de Vétroz Reserve, 2011

 From the Vétroz municipality, which sits 485-meter above sea level in the canton of Valais.
 A full-bodied sweet wine made from the indigenous Amigne grapes harvested with noble rot in December.
 14.5% abv and 125g/l residual sugar.
 In 2011, only 8,000 bottles were produced.
 This is much lighter on the palate than the Rouvinez Les Grains Nobles 2011, with flavors of pear, green apple, pineapple, quince, caramel, and orange peel.
-Very intense and sweet yet has a nice spike of citrus and sourness.
+Very intense and sweet, yet it has a nice spike of citrus notes and tartness.
 It’ll go great with a chocolate- or nut- based dessert.

 What the Swiss Wine Ambassador Says

 “Petite Arvine leaves no one indifferent, contrary to Chasselas that can seem too subtle, delicate or even neutral for new tasters.”